Transformer-empowered Multi-modal Item Embedding for Enhanced Image Search in E-Commerce: Use of AI Technology

 \subsubsection{Training with Multiple Item Images}

-In this step, the entire model is trained with multiple item images.
+In this step, the fusion module is finetuned with multiple item images.
 The loss function and training techniques used in Step 2 are maintained during this process.
 To facilitate batch training and inference, we set a fixed number of item images to $K$ ($K>1$).
 For items with an image count below $K$, we provide empty images to reach the required number of $K$.
 Conversely, for items with an image count exceeding $K$, we truncate the images to match the fixed number $K$.

 After conducting experiments, we determined that setting $K=4$ strikes a balance between inference speed and recall accuracy.
 This choice allows us to efficiently process batches during training and inference while still achieving satisfactory recall performance, resulting in a practical and effective configuration for the model.